DroidScript/Docs/files/markup/README.md

 This folder contains all the markup files for each controls, methods, and components of **DroidScript**'s **app** object.
 Each file is a javascript file that resembles a codebase with all the codes removed and only the **comments** are left.

+> DroidScript Docs has a VS Code Extension that enables you to Generate docs and view them live in the browser.
+Install it [here](https://marketplace.visualstudio.com/items?itemName=droidscript.droidscript-docs).

 ## Javascript `.js` vs Markdown `.md`

 ### For **`API`** documentation, use **`Javascript`** file.